 Feline Behavior Problems: House Soiling

-Why do cats eliminate outside of the litter box?
+Why do cats eliminate outside the litter box?

 Litter Box Aversions

-Behavioral problems, such as litter box aversions, inappropriate site preferences, or urine spraying can also lead to house soiling.
-An aversion implies that there is something about the litter box that your cat finds unsavory.
-It could be the box, the litter, the location of the box, or all three.
+An aversion to the litter box can also lead to house soiling.
+It could be the box, the litter, the location of the box, or all three that your cat finds unsavory.

-Cats with aversions usually eliminate on varying surfaces.
-You may find puddles of urine and/or feces on either soft surfaces like carpets, beds, or clothing, or on hard, shiny surfaces like tile floors or bathtubs.
-Depending on the severity of your cat's aversion, he may continue to use the litter box, but only inconsistently.
+A cat with an aversion to her litter box will usually eliminate on a variety of surfaces.
+You may find puddles of urine or feces on soft surfaces like carpets, beds, or clothing, or on hard surfaces like tile floors or bathtubs.
+Depending on how much your cat wants to avoid the litter box, he may continue to use it, but only inconsistently.

 Inappropriate Site Preferences